IUS-CS/CDT/README.md

 	go build src/server/server.go
 	src/server/server

-To set up the android studio project:
+### Set Up the Android Studio Project:

-In android studio, choose File->Open and add the path to the App/ directory
+* In android studio, choose File->Open and go to the path to the App/ directory

-When the project is loaded do the following:
+* When the project is loaded do the following:

     Build->Clean Project
     Tools->Android->Sync Project With Gradle Files

+* Visit google's information page on implementing [google sign in](https://developers.google.com/identity/sign-in/android/start-integrating) and follow the directions for creating a new console project to get google sign in working with your android studio build.

-For more information on compiling and running the CDT android application in Android Studio go [here](https://developer.android.com/studio/run/index.html)
+* For more information on compiling and running the CDT android application in Android Studio go [here](https://developer.android.com/studio/run/index.html)

 ## Running the tests
 Server tests should be ran with the built in go test command